-Megan, a Board Certified Licensed Professional Counselor and Licensed Registered Nurse, has completed level 3 Gottman Couples Counseling and received a Trauma-Informed Certification.
+Megan, a Board Certified Licensed Clinical Professional Counselor and Licensed Registered Nurse, has completed level 3 Gottman Couples Counseling and received a Trauma-Informed Certification.
 Megan has a combined experience of 30 years working in the health and mental health fields providing care to adults, couples and adolescents.
 She earned her Masters in Counseling from National Louis University and Bachelor of Nursing from the University of Connecticut.

 Professionally, Megan began her career working as an Intensive Care Nurse in urban hospitals, later in life, she transitioned to agency and private practice as a mental health counselor.
 She worked as a sexual assault medical and legal advocate and offers volunteer counseling to survivors of sexual assault.
 Megan also volunteers at Youth Services of Glenview/Northbrook providing counseling to parents.